SuperZooper3/Game-of-Hex/TECHNICAL.md

 - handleEvents( onclick=None, onchangepause=None, onclear=None, onstep=None, ongif=None, onoutline=None): Handles click events from pygame, each argument has to be a function.
 - renderBoard(screen, board, text=False, grid=DOGRID, outl=OUTLINE): Renders the board according to set grid and outline parameters.
 - renderDebug(screen): Renders the butons and the FPS counter on the side of the screen.

+## Gif and Outline

+Gif.py is used to take screenshots, save them to a gif, and create outlines of the cells.

+### Methods

+- clearImg() -> None: Clears the screenshots take to make gifs (`img/sc/sfsc*png`).
+This is used when the "Clear" button is pressed and on starting the program.
+- screenshot(screen, path="img/sc/sfsc") -> None: Takes a screenshot of the screen and saves it to a file.
+This happens at every step of the simulation and is used when creating the gif.
+- compileGif() -> None: Compiles the screenshots taken to make a gif.
+This is used when the "Gif" button is pressed.
+Also opens the image if you are running windows